eddyvlad/eddyvlad/README.md

 # Hello, I'm Eddy Hidayat! 👋

-I serve as an Engineering Manager at [Creadits](https://github.com/refuel4), where I lead a team of talented engineers to build innovative solutions.
+I served as an Engineering Manager at [Creadits](https://github.com/refuel4), where I lead a team of talented engineers to build innovative solutions.

 With a career spanning over two decades, I've been immersed in the world of full-stack development since 1999.
 My journey began as a freelance web developer during the nascent stages of the internet, and I've since specialized in crafting robust web applications.